nabendu82/WebDesigns/README.md

 A clone of Pluralsight login page with HTML5 and CSS3.
 We  use a little bit of flexbox styling.
 We use Flexbox for styling and media queries for responsiveness.
 This site is created using [this](https://www.youtube.com/watch?v=wIx1O5Y5EB4&index=10&list=PLillGF-RfqbZTASqIqdvm1R5mLrQq79CU) Traversy Media youtube video.

 ### Parallax Site
 An implementation of a parallax website with fixed scrolling using HTML and CSS.
-It so that we can scroll and the images will stay in place. .
+It so that we can scroll and the images will stay in place.
 This site is created using [this](https://www.youtube.com/watch?v=JttTcnidSdQ&index=11&list=PLillGF-RfqbZTASqIqdvm1R5mLrQq79CU) Traversy Media youtube video.

+### VideoBackground Site
+A landing page with a full screen video background using HTML and CSS.
+This site is created using [this](https://www.youtube.com/watch?v=Xy3GlrddZFI&list=PLillGF-RfqbZTASqIqdvm1R5mLrQq79CU&index=33) Traversy Media youtube video.